airr-community/ogrdb/scripts/readme.md

 # Creating Genotype Statistics

-genotype_statistics.R can be used to create a Genotype File for upload to OGRDB.
+`genotype_statistics.R` can be used to create a Genotype File for upload to OGRDB.
 The script is independent of any particular inference tool.
 This version is specific to the IGHV genotype and inferences.

 ### Prerequisites

-*Germline_file - FASTA file containing the IGHV germline sequences provided as input to the inference tool.*
+*Germline_file - FASTA file containing the IGHV reference germline sequences provided as input to the inference tool.*

 * Sequences must correspond exactly to those used by the tool.
 * They must be IMGT-aligned
 * The header can either be in IMGT's germline library format, or simply consist of the allele name
 * The IMGT set can be [downloaded](http://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithoutGaps-F+ORF+inframeP) and used as-is: the script will filter out the records for the nominated species.
-As the IMGT set changes frequently, please make sure that the same version is used by the inference tool and by this script.
+As the IMGT set changes from time to time, please make sure that the same version is used by the inference tool and by this script.

-*Inferred_file - FASTA file containing the novel alleles inferred by the tool*
+*Inferred_file - FASTA file containing the inferred novel alleles*
 * Sequences must be IMGT-aligned
 * The header should simply consist of the allele name as assigned by the tool.